richardschoen/sqlsamples/ibmi/list_jobqueue_submitted_jogs.md

 # List jobs submitted to job queues
-This is good if you wsnt to programatically release or manipulate jobs in a job queue.
+This is good if you want to programatically release or manipulate jobs in a job queue.

+## Use cases
+- Find an release opr end jobs.

-List all jobs and all fields in job queu lists
+List all jobs and all fields in job queue lists.
 ```
 -- Query all jobs in job queue
 SELECT *